-Pioneering technology developed by Dr Chris Xiaoxuan Lu from the School of Informatics could help firefighters more quickly map their surroundings, navigate hazardous environments and get people to safety.
+Pioneering technology developed by Edinburgh researchers could help firefighters more quickly map their surroundings, navigate hazardous environments and get people to safety.

-Live feeds from thermal imaging cameras, radar and other sensors mounted on standard-issue fire helmets are combined with artificial intelligence to give firefighters real-time information from fire scenes.
+The device uses artificial intelligence (AI) to combine data from thermal imaging cameras, radar and other sensors mounted on standard-issue fire helmets, giving firefighters real-time information from fire scenes.

-It is hoped the technology could help firefighters and scene commanders more safely navigate dangerous or low-visibility conditions and reduce the time it takes to rescue victims.
+It is hoped the technology could help emergency services more safely navigate dangerous or low-visibility conditions and reduce the time it takes to rescue victims.

 The technology is being developed by researchers in the School of Informatics with support from the National Robotarium, a world-leading centre for robotics and artificial intelligence.